 Carl & Sally Gable Music Director

-From 1998 to 2001, Fagen was invited regularly to be guest conductor at the Vienna State Opera.
-On the concert podium, Fagen has appeared with internationally renowned orchestras, including the Baltimore Symphony Orchestra, the Czech Philharmonic, Munich Radio Orchestra, Tokyo Philharmonic, Orchestre de la Suisse Romande, Deutsche Kammerphilharmonie, and the RAI Orchestras of Turin, Naples, Milan, and Rome.
-From 2002 to 2007, he was the music director of the Dortmund Philharmonic Orchestra and Opera.
-In 2008, Fagen was appointed as professor at Indiana University in Bloomington.
+From 1998 to 2001, Fagen was invited regularly to be guest conductor at Vienna State Opera.
+On the concert podium, Fagen has appeared with internationally renowned orchestras, including Baltimore Symphony Orchestra, Czech Philharmonic, Munich Radio Orchestra, Tokyo Philharmonic, Orchestre de la Suisse Romande, Deutsche Kammerphilharmonie, and RAI Orchestras of Turin, Naples, Milan, and Rome.
+From 2002 to 2007, he was the music director of Dortmund Philharmonic Orchestra and Opera.
+He serves as Chair and Professor, Department of Orchestral Conducting at Indiana University in Bloomington.

-A former assistant of Christoph von Dohnanyi (Frankfurt Opera) and James Levine (Metropolitan Opera), he served as principal conductor in Kassel and Brunswick, as chief conductor of the Flanders Opera of Antwerp and Ghent, as music director of the Queens Symphony Orchestra, and as a member of the conducting staff of the Lyric Opera of Chicago.
+A former assistant of Christoph von Dohnanyi (Frankfurt Opera) and James Levine (Metropolitan Opera), he served as principal conductor in Kassel and Brunswick, as chief conductor of Flanders Opera of Antwerp and Ghent, as music director of Queens Symphony Orchestra, and as a member of the conducting staff for Lyric Opera of Chicago.

 Fagen was born in New York and studied with Laszlo Halasz, Max Rudolf (Curtis Institute) and Hans Swarowsky.
 Fagen has an opera repertoire of more than 75 works and has recorded for Naxos and BMG.
-The recent Naxos recording of Martinůs works was awarded Editor’s Choice in the March 2010 issue of Gramophone Magazine.
+His Naxos recording of Bohuslav Martinůs works was awarded Editor’s Choice in the March 2010 issue of Gramophone Magazine.

 The Carl & Sally Gable Music Director

 The Loraine P. Williams Orchestra Concertmaster Chair